AJDot/Launch_School_Files/220_Front-end_Dev_JavaScript/notes/Object_Creation_Patterns.md

 Object.getPrototypeOf(baz) === Qux.prototype;   // true
 ```

-WE can use a constructor function and its "prototype object" to set up behavior delegation.
+We can use a constructor function and its "prototype object" to set up behavior delegation.
 ```javascript
 var Dog = function() {};